 Add stellar effects to your photo with effects.

 Design and express your thoughts better through content with thousands of free elements, including shapes and objects.

-Offers design grids to make your design crisp and appealing.
+The app offers design grids to make your design crisp and appealing.

-Add stickers to your images and add a quirky touch to them.
+You can add stickers to your images and add a quirky touch to them.

 Readjust the size of elements in your design with a single click as you change the size of your design.

 See the images highlighted to see them in focus through its machine-learning Adobe Sensei.